 Masset's borders also include the Delkatla Wildlife Sanctuary - a 290 hectare intertidal wetland, which is protected in perpetuity by land covenants and title deeds.
 It is on the Pacific Flyway and provides a critical stopover for migrating birds, an important waterfowl wintering area, and summer home to many species.
+The Delkatla Nature Centre includes natural history displays, information about the sanctuary, and a small gift shop.

 Masset has ample waterfront, yet direct public access within the community is limited by residential or commercial properties.
-Cemetery Beach provides residents and visitors with the most natural beach access, and the park at the end of the seaplane terminal in the Delkatla Slough is another public access point.
+Cemetery Beach provides residents and visitors with the most natural beach access, and the small park at the end of the seaplane terminal in Masset Harbour is another public access point.